SammTavv/UselessLang/README.md

 ## Compiler Status
 The **UselessLang** compiler is very sensitive, so if less than 40% of the lines of code in your program are not treating him nicely, he will get **sad**.
-<br>A sad compiler can randomly skip lines of code and not execute them, out of sprite.
+<br>A sad compiler can randomly skip lines of code and not execute them, out of spite.
 <br>Also, every program must end with the phrase "I've finished writing my code, can you compile it for me please?".
 <br>Notice: you can check if the compiler is happy or not with the special `areYouHappy` keyword, if it returns true, the compiler is happy.
 <br>Fun fact: you can feed data to the compiler to boost its happiness.